dictu-lang/Dictu/docs/docs/strings.md

 ### string.camelToSnakeCase() -> String

 Returns a new string converted from camel case to snake case.
+If the string is less than 2 characters or doesn't contain any upper case letters, the original string is returned.

 ```cs
 "exampleOfSnakeCase".camelToSnakeCase(); // example_of_snake_case